 Since it coincides with National Labor Day on the first of May, Lily of the Valley Day is a public holiday in France.
 Sprigs and bouquets of the flowers are sold everywhere from thousands of roadside stalls that spring up all over France.
 And while sales of flowers on public streets are normally forbidden, they are permitted on this day in honor of the long-standing tradition.

 Easy-to-grow lilies of the valley are indigenous to temperate climates and are believed to have originated in Japan.
 Spreading by tiny rhizomes underground, they naturalize easily and can quickly become invasive in the garden.
 Unless you’re up for continually digging them out to control them, it’s best to plant the flowers in their native woodland or in a contained area in the yard.

 Naturally shade-loving, these tiny plants prefer moist, well-drained loamy soil.
 Don’t plant them in full sun.
 If you do, their bright green leaves will lose their color and turn ugly shades of brown.

 DON’T EAT THEM

-Many people don’t know that all parts of the lily of the valley, if ingested, are poisonous.
+You may be surprised to know that all parts of lily of the valley, if ingested, are toxic.
 Therefore, when handling the flowers, it’s best to wear gloves to prevent any residue from being transmitted to food.
 Symptoms of lily of the valley poisoning include stomachache and blurred vision.